drehnstrom/dsl/challenge-clickstream/challenge-lab.md

 # DSL Challenge Lab: Analyzing Click Stream Data

+Your company's ecommerce website traffic has grown quickly over the past few months.
+Though business is increasing, the clickstream data capturing user actions has simply been streamed into Cloud Storage and is not being used effectively.

+Your first goal is to build a batch data pipeline to migrate the data that has been already collected in Cloud Storage and store it in BigQuery.

+You also need to build streaming data pipelines that will perform analysis on the data in real-time and save results to Cloud Storage for raw data and BigQuery for processed data.

+You need to implement best practices for analyzing streaming data, including proper windowing logic and managing malformed records.
+Additionally you have been asked to work through developing a CI/CD pipeline for your streaming data pipeline.

+Analysts from various departments are interested in using this data.
+So, you need to share it with the appropriate groups and include the required meta-data to make it understandable.
+Analysts from different groups will use the data in various ways including business analytics, web analytics and machine learning.
+You need to share the data so it is easy to understand and query.

 ## Understanding the Data

 Sample data is located in the following Cloud Storage bucket.
 You should copy this data to a bucket in your own Google Coud project.